nareshsoni02/WeatherApp/README.md

 # How to Use
 1] Client Functionality

  a.
-To pubish price : POST request http://localhost:8080/mizuho-price-service/prices/create with
+To publish price : POST request http://localhost:8080/mizuho-price-service/prices/create with

  Input :
  ```json